Patient Research Advisory Group/PPI

 What do we do?

-- To involve lay people, for example patients and service users, to work in collaboration in research at WWL as we work towards a common vision.
+• To involve patients, public, carers and service users, to work in collaboration with researchers at WWL

-- To help to develop research questions and design ways to answer them by working alongside clinicians.
+• To help to develop research questions and design ways to answer them by working alongside researchers

-- Promote and champion the benefit of public involvement in research.
+• Promote and champion the benefit of PPIE in research

-- To act as Patient Partners working as members of teams to develop grant applications to secure funding to carry out research.
+• To act as Co-Applicant working as members of teams to develop grant applications to secure funding to carry out research

 - Examples of our work: